lang-ai/handbook/what-we-stand-for.md

 > Feeling confident while working in complex projects where you rely on multiple people working on their own areas

-> Trust what other teams work and help each other to provide solutions in complex situations”
+> Trust what other teams work and help each other to provide solutions in complex situations

 ### 2. Transparency & Communication